openjdk/jextract/doc/GUIDE.md

         int apply(int x, int y);
     }

-    public static FunctionDescriptor descriptor() { ... }
+    public static FunctionDescriptor descriptor() { ... } // 1
-    public static MemorySegment allocate(callback_t.Function fi, Arena arena) { ... }
+    public static MemorySegment allocate(callback_t.Function fi, Arena arena) { ... } // 2
-    public static int invoke(MemorySegment funcPtr,int x, int y) { ... }
+    public static int invoke(MemorySegment funcPtr,int x, int y) { ... } // 3
 }
 ```

+In the generated class we have:

-We again have a meta-data accessor for the function descriptor (`descriptor()`).
-There's
+1. a meta-data accessor for the function descriptor (`descriptor()`).
-an `allocate` method that can be used to allocate a new instance of this function pointer,
+2. an `allocate` method that can be used to allocate a new instance of this function
-whose implementation is defined by the `fi` functional interface instance.
-And finally,
+  pointer, whose implementation is defined by the `fi` functional interface instance.
-there's an `invoke` method which can be used to invoke an instance of `callback_t` that
+3. an `invoke` method which can be used to invoke an instance of `callback_t` that
   we received from native code.

 For instance, let's say we have a C function that accepts an instance of the `callback_t`
 function pointer type: